New York City Schools Offering Human Resources Degrees

 Pace University's Lubin School of Business offers undergraduate and graduate degree programs in business administration, management and human resources management.
 The business school accommodates working students with both day and evening degree programs.

-Bachelor of Business Administration in Human Resources Management
+Bachelor of Business Administration in Management with a Concentration in Human Resources Management

-The Bachelor of Business Administration in Human Resources Management requires students to complete 128 credits.
-Students in the program must complete 33 credits in the business core in courses such as statistics, financial accounting, marketing, business strategy, business law, managerial accounting and management science.
+The Bachelor of Business Administration in Management - Human Resources Management requires students to complete 128 credits.
+Students in the program must complete 29 credits in the business core in courses such as financial accounting, marketing, business strategy, business law, managerial accounting and management concepts.
 Human resources management courses in the program include human resources management, comparative management systems and international management.

 Master of Science in Human Resources Management